cmintert/Abyssal_TTRPG/Ship_Prompt_Templates.md

 #### Components [type: list of strings]:
 - Value is a list of strings.
+- Components can be any of the components designed in the previous prompt.
+- Components name holds an abbreviation, a fitting name and a short version indicator.
 - The added Component sizes can not be greater than the ship's Component Slots.

 #### Rating [type: string]: